 Guest post by Adrian Beaumont, who joins us from time to time to provide commentary on elections internationally.
 Adrian is a paid election analyst for The Conversation.
 His work for The Conversation can be found here, and his own website is here.

-The Israeli election will be held November 1 after the collapse of a coalition formed to keep former PM Benjamin Netanyahu out.
-The 120 Knesset seats are elected by PR with a 3.25% threshold.
-Polls currently suggest that Netanyahu’s Likud, with religious and far-right allies, would fall short of the 61 seats needed for a Knesset majority, but are ahead of the current governing parties.
+The Israeli election will be held November 1, after a government formed to keep out former PM Benjamin Netanyahu collapsed in June.
+The 120 members of the Knesset are elected by national proportional representation with a 3.25% threshold.

 Right-wing parties that are likely to support Netanyahu are his own Likud, the religious Shas and UTJ, and the far-right Religious Zionists.
 The last four polls give these right-wing parties a combined 59-62 Knesset seats, while the current governing parties have 54-57 seats.
 An Arab party that is not part of the government has the remaining four seats.